julianomacielferreira/netflix-lp-clone/README.md

 Based on Tutorial ["Build a Netflix Landing Page Clone with HTML, CSS &amp; JS"](https://www.youtube.com/watch?v=P7t13SGytRk) from Traversy Media&trade;.

+The icons are from the Font Awesome&trade; [https://fontawesome.com/](https://fontawesome.com/) library.

 # Disclaimer

 I coded this website template only for the purpose of learning. **All the credits go to Traversy Media&trade;.**